 Manufacturing project management assists companies in tracking business operations and resources on a long-term basis.
 Many systems are built on Agile project methodology.
 This allows users to break down tasks into iterations to ensure quality and increased input from multiple factions.

-Gantt charts may be used along with Agile principles, to quickly convey project schedules to users.
+Gantt charts are a common tool used along with Agile principles to quickly convey project schedules to users.
 Gantt charts are also useful when users need to know the context and relationship between multiple project timelines.
 This enables your company to more efficiently spend its resources across all projects.

 These tools help track your inventory, manage requests and dispatch materials for production.
 Like many typical inventory management solutions, manufacturing systems also take advantage of barcode technology for quick and simple tracking of your materials.
-A manufacturing solution also provides a comprehensive list of all your materials available.
+A manufacturing solution also provides a comprehensive list of all of the materials you have available.

-Moreover, some systems enable users to integrate data from purchasing, manufacturing, sales and accounting to assist in planning.
-These tools allow users to plan the need for raw materials ahead of time to minimize scheduling issues.
+Moreover, some systems enable users to integrate data from purchasing, manufacturing, sales and accounting to assist in planning operations.
+These tools allow users to anticipate and plan for future raw material needs to minimize scheduling issues.

 Bill of Materials

 Job Tracking System